Las Cruces, NM

-The Té brand tea is an upgrade from their regular tea, and costs about a dollar more.
-Since I did not try the regular tea it is hard to compare them, but I was very happy with the tea I got.
+The Té brand tea is an upgrade from their regular tea.
+Since I did not try the regular tea it is hard to compare them, but I was very happy with the more gourmet version.
 The bag is full of loose leaves which you dip in the teapot.
 The result is a brewed tea that you make yourself (and the leaves stay inside the bag).
 They have several flavors of tea, some of which would go better with the “Euro” side of the menu.

 My meal came with a choice of miso or egg drop soup, and of course I thought the Miso would go better with a Japanese meal.
 The miso was so rich and flavorful it made me think that many others are actually watered down, and that this is the way they would do it in Japan (it probably is, but all I can say for sure is that it is quite good).